 To boost your oral health and freshen your breath, try making my Homemade Baking Soda Toothpaste or Homemade Mouthwash.
 You can also add a drop of peppermint oil right to your store-bought toothpaste or add a drop under your tongue before drinking a glass of water.

 8. Promote Hair Growth and Reduce Dandruff

+Can peppermint oil regrow hair?
+It may actually be one of the best oils for hair growth.
 An animal study that tested the efficacy of peppermint oil for hair growth on mice showed that after topical application of peppermint for four weeks, there was a significant increase in dermal thickness, follicle number and follicle depth.
 Peppermint oil was more effective than topical application of saline, jojoba oil and minoxidil, a medication that’s used for hair growth.
-(15)

-To promote hair growth and nourish your hair, simply add 2–3 drops of peppermint to your shampoo and conditioner.
-You can also make my Homemade Rosemary Mint Shampoo or simply massage 2–3 drops of peppermint oil into your scalp while showering.
+To use peppermint oil for hair to promote hair growth and nourishment, simply add 2–3 drops of peppermint to your shampoo and conditioner.
+You can also make my Homemade Rosemary Mint Shampoo, make a peppermint oil spray by adding 5-10 drops of oil to a spray bottle filled with water, or simply massage 2–3 drops of peppermint oil into your scalp while showering.

 9. Relieve Itchiness